 Christopher Lawrence Tomlins is Professor of Law at the University of California, Berkeley and an Affiliated Research Professor at the American Bar Foundation.
 Before joining the American Bar…

 Full bio »

 My research has focused on topics in Anglo-American legal history across a broad front, from the “early modern” era (the beginning of the sixteenth century) into the later twentieth century.
-I am currently in the early stages of new research on the Southampton (Virginia) slave revolt of 1831, known as the Turner Rebellion.
-This work is generating a series of overlapping research papers through which I intend to develop both the "inside" story of the rebellion by concentrating on the motivations of its inspirational leader, Nat Turner, and the "exterior" story of the rebellion by concentrating on its intersection with race and slavery in post-Revolutionary Virginia.
-The first of these papers can currently be found here.
+I am currently engaged in research on the Southampton (Virginia) slave revolt of 1831, known as the Turner Rebellion.
+This work is generating a series of overlapping research papers through which I am developing a series of interpretive perspectives on the rebellion.
+Some concentrate on the motivations of its inspirational leader, Nat Turner, others on the rebellion's intersection with race and slavery in post-Revolutionary Virginia.
+Several of these papers have been published (see my CV for details), others are in process.
+All are available in initial manuscript draft on my SSRN author page, here.

 Prior to commencing work on the Southampton Revolt, my principal research focus had for some time been the history of English colonizing of mainland America.
 This work generated numbers of articles and essays, culminating in my most recent book, Freedom Bound: Law, Labor, and Civic Identity in Colonizing English America, 1580-1865 (also available here) published in 2010.
 Freedom Bound is a history of migrants and migrations, of colonizers and colonized, of households and servitude and slavery, and of the freedom all craved and some found.
 Above all it is a history of the law that framed the entire process.
 Freedom Bound tells how colonies were planted in occupied territories, how they were populated with migrants – free and unfree – to do the work of colonizing, and how the newcomers secured possession.
 It tells of the new civic lives that seemed possible in new commonwealths, and of the constraints that kept many from enjoying them.
 It follows the story long past the end of the eighteenth century until the American Civil War, when – just for a moment – it seemed that freedom might finally be unbound.